carrollaboratory/ftd-dd/README.md

-# build-dd
+# ftd-dd
-Tools to help create research data-dictionaries
+Free The Data team's DD tools created to help produce research data-dictionaries

 # Extract data-dictionary from a LinkML model